Betsy

 For Heathcote, it was everything about the story.

-Not just the eight-year-old Rothfire, who won a JJ Atkins winner as a two-year-old in front of no one because of COVID.
+Not just the eight-year-old Rothfire, who won a JJ Atkins as a two-year-old in front of no one because of COVID.
 A serious injury when a beaten favourite in the Golden Rose had threatened his career.
-And he had been on the verge of retirement up to half-dozen other times.
+And he had been on the verge of retirement up to a half dozen other times.

-His jockey Brad Rawiller must have thought Group 1 racing had past him by.
+His jockey Brad Rawiller must have thought Group 1 racing had passed him by.

 “It was great to see that and to get Brad back as Group 1 winner as well”

 The bond between the brothers was a surprise to Heathcote because he didn’t see it until Saturday night.
-It was made more special as he mourned the lost his own brother, Wayne, at the beginning of the month, who got him into training.
+It was made more special as he mourned the loss of his own brother, Wayne, at the beginning of the month, who got him into training.

 Buffering ran into Black Caviar, Chautauqua, Hay List and Lankan Rupee taking until his 18th Group 1 appearance to win his first, eventually winning seven at the top level.